-The Company anticipates that cash flows from its operations and from utilization of credit available under the Agreement will be sufficient to fund its operating and seasonal working capital needs, debt service and other obligations on a short-term (12 months) and long-term basis.
-However, as the Company cannot predict the duration or scope of the COVID-19 pandemic or the conflict between Russia and Ukraine and their impact on the Company's customers and suppliers, the negative financial impact to the Company's results cannot be reasonably estimated, but could be material.
+The Company anticipates that cash flows from its operations and from utilization of credit available under the Agreement will be sufficient to fund its operating and seasonal working capital needs, debt service and other obligations on a short-term (12 (the next 12 months) and long-term basis, basis (beyond the next 12 months).
+However, as the Company cannot predict the duration or scope of the COVID-19 pandemic or the conflict between Russia and Ukraine and their impact on the Company's customers and suppliers, the negative financial impact to the Company's results cannot be reasonably estimated but could be material.
 The Company is actively managing its business to maintain cash flow, and it has significant liquidity.
 The Company believes that these factors will allow it to meet its anticipated funding requirements.